VIVID-10M: A Dataset and Baseline for Versatile and Interactive Video Local Editing: Experiments

 \textbf{Mixture of Image and Video Data.} We evaluate the impact of varying image-to-video ratios on editing quality, comparing ratios of 10:1, 5:1, 1:1 and 0:1 under identical training time. \cref{tab:joint_train} shows that integrating image data with video data effectively enhances TA and BP without seriously compromising TC.
 Notably, a 1:1 ratio already lowers BP score from 31.47 to 19.63.
 Since the 10:1 image-to-video ratio yields the best TA and BP, and maintains TC comparable to other settings, making it our default setting.

 \textbf{Data Augmentation.} To examine the effects of data augmentation on editing quality, we evaluated edits using records from the VIVID-10M dataset that do not include augmented masks (\cref{sec:data_augmentation}).
 We compared models trained with and without augmented data, each on 832K samples.
 As shown in \cref{fig:data_aug}, training the model on augmented data effectively alleviates overfilling and entity deformity issues, enabling it to edit entities that differ in shape and scale from the mask.
-This enhances users experience to obtain high-quality edits by reducing the need for exact mask inputs.
+We also conduct a user study (\cref{tab:data_aug}) and find that the model with augmentation achieves significantly higher win‐or‐draw rates.
+This enhances users experience by reducing the need for exact mask inputs.